-The Canadian environment competencies are a subset of eight competencies within the competency framework that best demonstrate knowledge and experience of Canadian regulations, codes, standards, quality control, safety awareness, professional accountability and communication.
-The intent is to align the assessment method of the Canadian environment competency requirement with the online competency assessment system.
-See Appendix D for a detailed list of all Canadian environment competencies.
+The Canadian environment competencies represent a subset of six competencies within the competency framework that best demonstrate knowledge and experience of regulations, codes and standards used in Canada, or the international standard equivalence, plus quality control, safety awareness, professional accountability and communication.

+See Appendix D for a complete list of Canadian environment competencies.